PeteMichaud/MapProjectorStudio/readme.md

 * [x] Handling of arbitrary filetypes instead of only `ppm`
 * [x] The core is a library that can be included in any other project
 * [x] A separate CLI that has parity with the original MMPS software
+* [x] Improved visualization for the various widgets like the grid and analemma
 * [ ] GUI application allowing visual manipulation of maps and widgets, including eventually layers that can be independently moved
-* [ ] Improved visualization for the various widgets like the grid and analemma
 * [ ] Parameterize the various hardcode planet data like Inclination
+* [ ] Optionally render widgets independently so can be composited later in whatever image editor
+* [ ] Render widgets in vector format for resolution independence

 ## History